Understanding Value-Based Care Models

 • Enhanced patient satisfaction.
 Patient satisfaction can be directly linked not only to improved health outcomes, including reduced mortality and complication rates, but also to improved patient safety (for example, by avoiding medication errors and healthcare-associated infections) and reduced hospital readmission rates, according to the Agency for Healthcare Research and Quality.

 • Reduced healthcare costs.
-Encouraging patients to become active partners in their own care is one of the keys to reducing healthcare costs, according to research published in the Robert Wood Johnson Foundation’s Health Affairs journal.
+Encouraging patients to become active participants in their own care is one of the keys to lowering healthcare costs, according to research published in the Robert Wood Johnson Foundation’s Health Affairs journal.
 A report from insurer Humana highlights a 23.2% savings for its Medicare Advantage value-based care plan compared with Original Medicare, representing US$8 billion in total health cost savings in 2022.
 For providers to be able to identify and measure clinical-improvement initiatives that lower costs, cost data must be combined with clinical quality data.

 Challenges and Barriers to Value-Based Care